 - Tuition

 - Required fees

-- Room and board (for students living on and off campus)
+- Food and Housing (for students living on and off campus)

 - Books and supplies

 - Transportation

 - Miscellaneous expenses

 - Loan Fees incurred from Federal Direct Loans

 The amounts for these educational expenses are the student's estimated Cost of Attendance and they become the student's budget for financial aid purposes.
-Only the actual tuition, fees, and room and board (for resident students) are charged on the student's billing ledger.
+Only the actual tuition, fees, and food and housing (for resident students) are charged on the student's billing ledger.
 Most financial aid awards are based on full-time enrollment.
 The undergraduate definition of full-time is 12 credit hours.
 Graduate students are considered full-time at 9 credit hours of enrollment.